Data Documentation and Metadata

 Metadata & Data Documentation

 Metadata is a term that has primarily been used by library and archives communities to describe standards used to aid the discovery of objects.
-Metadata standards are composed of metadata elements or sometimes called metadata fields.
+Metadata standards are composed of metadata elements, sometimes called metadata fields.
 Metadata standards are created to facilitate searching similar items by using similar terms and constructs to describe them.
 A metadata record consists of all the metadata elements describing an object.
 Metadata records are often expressed in XML or other machine-readable formats for easy integration within systems.

 There are three basic categories of metadata elements: descriptive, technical/structural, and administrative.
 All objects also have a unique identifier metadata element.